airplane3333/election_analysis/README.md

+#Project Name: Using python to audit election Results
+---
+## Overview of Election Audit:
+---
-Overview of Election Audit: Explain the purpose of this election audit analysis.
+Explain the process of audinting the election results

+## Election-Audit Results:
+---
-Election-Audit Results: Using a bulleted list, address the following election outcomes.
+Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.

 How many votes were cast in this congressional election?